Harishankar14/Harishankar14/README.md

   - Training AI models that refuse to learn 🤖
   - Debugging code that magically breaks when I present it 🐛
   - Making **README** files look cooler than my actual projects 📜
-  - Debugging other organization's codes like a hero, while my own bugs enjoy a luxurious, all-inclusive stay in my repo.
+  - Debugging other organizations' codes like a hero, while my own bugs enjoy a luxurious, all-inclusive stay in my repo.

 ## 📌 Quote I Live By
 > *"Learn to use Binary Search properly. "*